SHARE

 How much does coffee cost in Paris?

-It will run anywhere from 2-6 euros, depending on how you like it and if milk is involved.
+It will cost 2-6 euros, depending on how you like it and whether milk is involved.

 the best coffee shops in Paris